The 50th Anniversary of The Workshops

-This summer, 2023, is the 50th summer The Wokshops has been one-week Master Classes, workshiops and ,longer term intenives in this small harbor village of Rockpot,
+This summer, 2023, is the 50th summer of The Wokshops in Rockport, Maine.

-text originally appeared in "Workshop Stories" a book edited and designed by Elizabeth Opalenik, published in 2020.
+The followionmg text horiginally appeared in "Workshop Stories," a book edited and designed by Elizabeth Opalenik, published in 2020.

 The Maine Photographic Workshops, and The International Film and Television Workshops are two summer schools I launched in 1973 and 1975, respectively.
-In 1996, The Workshops became a college, and still is today, known as MaineMedia.edu.
-It was an idea "appropriated from The Center of the Eye in Aspen, Colorado, where I attended a workshop in '72.
-The Maine Workshops consumed 35 years of my life, and became an international conservatory for the world's creative storytellers: writers, photographers, filmmakers, journalists.
+In 1996, The Workshops became a college, and since 2007, the schools have been MaineMedia.edu.
+The idea of one-week intensive master classes and workshops was an idea I appropriated from The Center of the Eye in Aspen, Colorado, where I attended a workshop in '72.
+The Maine Workshops consumed 35 years of my life and became an international conservatory for the world's creative storytellers: writers, photographers, filmmakers, and journalists.
 The idea soon took on a life of its own.
-I was the stage manager helping make the magic out front.
-It was one my life's greatest achievements.
+I was the stage manager, helping make the magic out front.
+It was one of my life's greatest adventures.

 Now the story: